 Krabi is in a tropical climate zone, only 8 degrees above the equator.
 There are two seasons here: hot and dry; and ‘cool’ and wet – although the temperature rarely drops below 27C year round.
 These weather seasons roughly correspond with the tourist high season (from November to April) and low season (from May to October) – most people prefering to visit during the hotter, drier months.

 But, unfortunately, the monsoon winds that control Krabi’s weather do not switch direction on time every year, which means that the rain can (for example) start late in June, stop for a couple of months and continue well into January.

 So there can be rain during the ‘dry’ season, particularly at the start, as well as gloriously sunny spells for sometimes weeks at a time during the ‘rainy’ season.
-The only weather that can be almost guaranteed during the year is a dry heatwave in March and April (up to 37C) and prolonged rainy spells in September and October.
+The only weather that can be almost guaranteed during the year is a dry heatwave in March and April (up to 37C) and prolonged rainy spells in late September and October.